gochoa1088/athenate-take-home/README.md

 - The project uses TypeScript for type safety
 - Tailwind CSS for styling
-- Prisma for database operations
+- Prisma for database operations and generated types
 - Next.js 14 with App Router

 ### Troubleshooting